 Vessels

-Over the past three decades of painting I've returned again and again to a variety of vessels as a subject for painting.
-It's not unusual in a painter's body of work to find this affection for everyday objects.
-An experience of vivid seeing often takes place as a surprise, Robert Spellman painting of a tin cup with water frequently in the most ordinary moments with whatever objects are at hand.
-It might be an angle of light, a certain glow, or a chance arrangement of things.
+Over the past five decades of painting I've returned again and again to a variety of ordinary vessels as a subject for painting.
+A painter's body of work often reveals an affection for everyday objects.
+An experience of vivid seeing often happens as a surprise, frequently in the most ordinary moments with whatever objects are at hand.
+It might be owing to an angle of light, a certain glow, or a chance arrangement of things.